What is metabolic syndrome?

 - You have higher than normal blood pressure (130/85 mm Hg or greater).

-- You have a higher than normal amount of sugar in your blood (a fasting blood sugar of 110 mg/dL or greater).
+- You have a higher-than-normal amount of sugar in your blood (a fasting blood sugar of 100 mg/dL or greater).

 - You have a higher-than-normal amount of fat in your blood (a triglyceride level of 150 mg/dL or greater).

-- You have a lower than normal high-density lipoprotein (HDL) cholesterol level (an HDL level less than 40 mg/dL).
+- You have a lower-than-normal high-density lipoprotein (HDL) cholesterol level (an HDL level less than 40 mg/dL for men and less than 30 for women).
 HDL cholesterol is the “good” cholesterol.

 The more of these risk factors you have, the higher your risk of heart disease.

 A healthy lifestyle can help prevent metabolic syndrome.
 This includes losing weight if you’re overweight.
 It also includes getting more physical activity and eating a healthy diet.
 Also, if you smoke, you should stop.

 If you already have metabolic syndrome, making these healthy lifestyle choices can help reduce your risk of heart disease and other health problems.
 If lifestyle changes alone can’t control your risk factors for heart disease, such as high blood pressure, your doctor may prescribe medicine to help.